Archaeological Research Facility

-The activities of the Center for Applied Biotechnology Studies are expected to increase the number of Cal State Fullerton students entering the biotechnology/biomedical workforce in Orange County and elsewhere, increase the number of applied research projects, increase the frequency of technology transfers into the biotechnology sector, and to become a vehicle for increased biotechnology/biomedical information flow between the University and the private sector.
-For more information, contact Dr. Marcelo Tolmasky at 657-278-5263.
+The activities of the Center for Applied Biotechnology Studies are expected to increase the number of Cal State Fullerton students entering the biotechnology/biomedical workforce in Orange County and elsewhere, increase the number of applied research projects, increase the frequency of technology transfers into the biotechnology sector, and to become a vehicle for increased biotechnology/biomedical information flow between the university and the private sector.
+For more information, contact Marcelo Tolmasky, professor of biological science, at 657-278-5263.

 Center for Autism

-The CSUF Center for Autism is dedicated to research, education and service in autism spectrum disorders (ASD).
+The CSUF Center for Autism is dedicated to research, education and service in autism spectrum disorders.
 Two cores constitute the Center for Autism.
 The Applied Developmental Core in the College of Health and Human Development focuses on understanding developmental processes in autism and promoting competence and well-being in children with ASD and their families.
-The Education Core in the College of Education equips teacher candidates in utilizing evidence-based supports for learners with ASD across the life span.
-Major emphases of the center include research, empirically-based practice, and the application of research findings to assessment, advocacy, intervention and professional training.
+The Education Core in the College of Education equips teacher candidates in using evidence-based supports for learners with ASD across the life span.
+Major emphases of the center include research; empirically-based practice; and the application of research findings to assessment, advocacy, intervention and professional training.

 Applied Developmental Core

 Education-Classroom Building 560

 The Center for Boys and Men promotes scholarship and community outreach on the psychological well-being of boys and men.
 The center focuses on healthy and positive lives for boys and men while building community and connection for people of all genders.
 The center facilitates scholarly work on masculinities, intersecting identities, and the connection with mental health and well-being.
 Equally importantly, the center provides programs and trainings for professionals in schools, mental health agencies, health care settings, and independent practice to assist others in supporting the varied health needs of boys and men.
 Special emphasis is given to issues affecting boys and men in the diverse communities within Southern California.